-The Synagogue is registered as a charity and is not liable to United Kingdom income or corporation tax
+The Synagogue is registered as a charity and is not liable to United Kingdom income or corporation tax on its income from charitable activities as they are applied wholly to charitable objectives.

 1.7 Tangible fixed assets and depreciation

 Tangible fixed assets are stated at cost less accumulated depreciation.
 Depreciation is provided at rates calculated to write off the cost, less estimated residual value, of each asset over its expected useful life, as follows: